-Figure 10-4 Insertion/Removal of Fuse Block
+Figure D-4.
+Insertion/Removal of Fuse Block

 - 3. Invert the Fuse Block and reassemble it.
-Make sure the the Fuse Block fits into the notch on the Support Pedestal.
+Make sure the Fuse Block fits into the notch on the Support Pedestal.
 Also be sure that the cutaway on the Fuse Block fits around the top section of the Screw Pedestal.
 The Fuse Block should sit flat, parallel to the Cover.
 Tighten the screw.
 Figure 10-5 shows the two fuse block orientations. - 4.
 Check the fuses as instructed in the next section.

-Figure 10-5 Fuse Block Orientations
+Figure D-5.
+Fuse Block Orientations